-Research focus areas
+Research focal areas

 The School of Social Work and the Center for Social Work Research strive to conduct and disseminate research and forge community partnerships in six focus areas of practice and research.
 Select a focus area to view a list of our currently active grants in that area.

 This focus area explores important perspectives, knowledge, and skills that are necessary when working with older adults and their families in settings including housing, senior centers, hospitals, nursing homes, multiservice agencies, and community-based organizations.

 This focus area provides a comprehensive look at working with children and families across the micro-macro continuum including perspectives on intervention for both policy and interpersonal practice.